User Manual of Norwii Presenter for macOS

 All settings can only be saved and effective after clicking the Save button, as shown in Figure 15.

 The pointer tab provides digital laser, spotlight, magnifying glass, air mouse, customable icon, global configuration and other functions for the wireless presenter that supports the air mouse function.
-Long press the digital laser key, the corresponding pointer effect will appear on the screen, double-click the key to switch between different pointer effects.
+Long press the Pointer key, the corresponding pointer effect will appear on the screen, double-click the key to switch between different pointer effects.

 For the wireless presenter like N95 Spotlight, after plugging in the USB receiver, the digital laser, spotlight, magnifying glass and air mouse modes are turned on by default, and the other modes are turned off.
 If the user changes the settings, the next time the USB receiver is plugged in, the switches in each mode are subject to the user settings.